dephrat/ColourDetectionMLProject/README.md

 # Colour Detection ML Project

 ## Description
-This project uses a convolutional neural network (CNN) to recognize solid colour images, which are stored using an ImageFolder dataset structure.
+This project uses a convolutional neural network (CNN) to classify solid colour images, which are stored using an ImageFolder dataset structure.
 The program itself was written in Python, and I used the PyTorch library to implement the CNN and datasets.

 I used a CNN because of its effectiveness in analyzing images.
 PyTorch was the obvious choice for implementing the CNN, given its wide range of features and resources online.